 Archetypal means “the same meaning across time, groups, and cultures.”
 For example, Mom symbolizes life to everyone, everywhere.
 Everyone is born of a mother, and no matter how well your mom lives up to the role and what time period you live in, you are aware of the archetypal symbolism.
 It’s ingrained in you from birth.
 The association between mom and life is archetypal.

 Association is brainstorming.
 Some of your ideas won’t feel right or lead you anywhere, but hitting the mark gives you a snap of recognition.
 You subconsciously know what the symbolism means, so making the right association is like remembering something on the tip of your tongue.
 Snap!

 Association technique allows your intuition and feelings to speak, to end run around your filters.
 It bridges the gap between what you know consciously and what you know subconsciously.

 Dreams use associations to cast a wide net that captures related ideas.
 For example, dogs are associated with friendship.
-Using that association, a dream could use a dog to symbolize a specific friend, or expand the subject to include the subject of friendship.
+Using that association, a dream could use a dog to symbolize a specific friend, or the subject of friendship.
 Friendship is used beyond human and animal relationships to describe relationships such as “friendly nations.”
 It’s used to describe certain personalities and conditions that are favorable (a “friendly sea” or “the friendly skies”).
 Just one simple association gives you much to consider.